-Transfer students from Accredited Institutions must earn a minimum of three(3) credits at QHS in the school year preceding graduation (as determined by the Principal) to be eligible for a QHS diploma.
+earn a minimum of three(3) credits at QHS in the

+the Principal) to be eligible for a QHS diploma.

-Such students:
+Such students:Will receive of

 - Will receive credit if courses taken at the previous school are taught at QHS (as determined by the Principal) - Will be given the course grade from the accredited institution. - Will be merged into QHS class rank at the beginning of the semester following enrollment.